bahim22/work/Docs2/AplusQues.md

 ## Sample Ques

 1. QoS = quality of service.
-In SOHO env, QoS set at router level.
-If you want to enforce it's policies on your net, you need to use a router equipped w/ QoS software
+In a SOHO env, QoS set at router level.
+If you want to enforce it's policies on your network, you need to use a router equipped w/ QoS software
-2. Consult manu docs before doing preventive maintenance, or cleaning ops to get proper methods and solvents
+2. Consult manual docs before doing preventive maintenance, or cleaning operations to get proper methods and solvents
 3. SMTP protocol can send emails from a client device (only for outgoing messages)
 4. A multi-layer switch enables having both switching and routing functionality on the same device
 5. ST is a type of fiber connector
-6. port 443 used when using SSL encrypt. to access a website
+6. Port 443 (HTTPS) used when using SSL encryption to access a website
-7. Light emitting diode and in-plane switching monitor tech have widest viewing angle w/ rich color & consistent backlighting
+7. Light emitting diode and in-plane switching monitor technology have widest viewing angle w/ rich color & consistent backlighting
-8. enable device pairing to use hands-free for a smartphone to car
+8. Enable device pairing to use hands-free for a smartphone to car
 9. Can connect a tone generator to an RJ-45 drop to locate the position of the cable on a patch panel
-10. check case for overheating and mobo for swollen capacitors if computer reboots at random intervals multiple times/day
+10. Check case for overheating and mobo for swollen capacitors if computer reboots at random intervals multiple times/day
 11. check fuser if printer is smudging toner on the paper after printing
 12. computer may have incorrect drivers installed if print jobs are printed as garbled text
-13. Startup tab in Task Mngr utility shows proc. init at startup
+13. Startup tab in Task Manager utility shows proccesses. initialized at startup
-    1. (earlier Windows versions used MSConfig)
+    1. earlier Windows versions used MSConfig
-14. disk cleanup utility deletes temp fi from HDD
+14. Disk cleanup utility deletes temp fi from HDD
 15. `WinRE` helps recover a sys that won't boot.
 It auto starts and can be manually started via Windows Recovery settings in Advanced startup menu
-16. need to configure port forwaring on a SOHO router to host gaming server

-## MacOS X

-1. **MacOS** X Time Machine requires external storage media (ext HDD or Time Capsule) & does incremental/historical backups & del oldest backups when storage fills
-2. Time Machine runs: hourly for 24 hrs; daily for past month, weekly for all prev mo.
-3. Disk Utility lets you run first aid, partition, erase, unmount dsk, get dsk info
-4. manage updates in App Store & go to Sys Pref => Software Updates for OS Updates
-5. Force Quit (Cmd+Option+Ext) to individually halt running or hung apps
-6. Run terminal session by opening `Finder` then `/Apps/Utilities` dir.
-7. Keychain feature in MacOS stores passwords, private keys, certs, secure notes

-- **Thunderbolt cables**: 4 standards
-  - 1 & 2 terminate in Mini DisplayPort connector
-  - 3 & 4 termiante in USB-C connector

 ## Network

+### Sample Questions

+1. You need to configure port forwaring on a SOHO router to host gaming server
-1. If computer can't connect to wired network due to not rec IP addresses from DHCP server the cause may be the DHCP IP pool is exhausted
+2. If a computer can't connect to a wired network due to not receiving IP addresses from DHCP server the cause may be the DHCP IP pool is exhausted
-2. IP addresses beginning w/ 169 are assigned auto if an IP address can't be received from a DHCP server
+3. IP addresses beginning w/ 169 are assigned automatically if an IP address can't be received from a DHCP server
+   1. The DHCP client auto self-configures IP address & subnet mask if DHCP server isn't available by using APIPA (automatic private IP Addressing).
-   1. "system will assign itself an APIPA address in the range of 169.254.0.1 through 169.254.255.254, then sends a broadcast to ensure no other computer is currently using that add"
+      1. Range from 169.254.0.1 - 169.254.255.254 & default class B subnet mask of 255.255.0.0.
+It then sends a broadcast to ensure that other PC's aren't using the address it chose.
-3. Avoid low RF signal issues by using non-overlapping channels (1,6,11)
+4. Avoid low RF signal issues by using non-overlapping channels (1,6,11)
-4. CAT5 trasmits data >= 100 Mbps & distance of 100 meters
+5. CAT5 trasmits data >= 100 Mbps at distances of 100 meters
-5. Crossover cable can be used to make connection from 2 hubs, 2 swtiches, 2 routers, hub to switch, or computer to router
+6. Crossover cable can be used to make connection from 2 hubs, 2 swtiches, 2 routers, hub to switch, or computer to router
-6. Bluetooth: a discovery and authentication process that validates the communication link
+7. Bluetooth: a discovery and authentication process that validates the communication link
-7. wake-on-LAN will allow sleeping computer to power on when job is sent
+8. wake-on-LAN will allow sleeping computer to power on when job is sent
-8. DHCP(Dynamic Host Config Protocol) server can auto config param needed by NIC when computer first boots & enables central management of IP address allocation
+9. DHCP (Dynamic Host Config Protocol) server can auto configure parameters needed by NIC when computer first boots & enables central management of IP address allocation
-9. non-shining link integrity indicator when cable is plugged in means there's no connection to rest of the LAN
+10. non-shining link integrity indicator when cable is plugged in means there's no connection to rest of the LAN
-   1. link status indicator is small LED next to RJ45 connector that will shine when there's proper electrical conn
+11. link status indicator is small LED next to RJ45 connector that will shine when there's proper electrical conn
-10. Default gateway being down won't affect LAN & it's devices; but user won't be able to access internet
+12. Default gateway being down won't affect LAN & it's devices; but user won't be able to access internet
-11. RDP uses port 3389, which has to be config on each firewall end to allow access thru that port.
-Remote that lets you use the GUI the user is using, not just CLI
+13. RDP uses port 3389, which has to be pre-configured on each firewall end to allow access thru that port
+    1. Remote that lets you use the GUI the user is using, not just CLI
-12. SSH needs port 22 opened to allow access
+14. SSH needs port 22 opened to allow access
-13. The `MAC` (Media Access Control) address: 48-bit # (written as six 2-digit hexadecimal numbers) that uniquely ID's a device on a local area network
+15. The `MAC` (Media Access Control) address: 48-bit # (written as six 2-digit hexadecimal numbers) that uniquely ID's a device on a local area network
     1. IP address is used to locate the proper network (layer 3)
     2. MAC address is used to locate the device on the local area network (layer 2)
-14. `socket number` uniquely IDs one end of a communication session running on a network.
+16. `socket number` uniquely IDs one end of a communication session running on a network.
 A socket number shows the IP address & port number of one end of a session.
     1. ex.
 66.83.10.24:443 is a socket number that shows a connection est. over HTTPS to the IP address.
-15. HTTP uses port 80
+17. HTTP uses port 80
-16. The subnet mask that defines a full class C network is 255.255.255.0, while a full class B subnet mask would be 255.255.0.0.
+18. The subnet mask that defines a full class C network is 255.255.255.0, while a full class B subnet mask would be 255.255.0.0.
-17. enabling MAC filtering only allows devices listed in routers filtering table access
+19. enabling MAC filtering only allows devices listed in routers filtering table access
-18. `RJ11/45` are common for phone lines & ethernet & use tristed pair cabling
+20. `RJ11/45` are common for phone lines & ethernet & use tristed pair cabling
-19. RFC1918 private address sets for IP addresses start w/ 192.168 (v4)
+21. `RFC1918` private address sets for IP addresses start with 192.168 (v4)
-20. default gateway address is add that computer would send traffic to
+22. default gateway address is address that computer would send traffic to
-    1. default gateway would be a router for SOHO net & sends traffic out to internet.
+    1. default gateway would be a router for SOHO network & sends traffic out to internet
-21. Static address: manually assigning/entering IP address. recomm to reserve the add in DHCP pool to prevent from being leased again on diff device
+23. Static address: manually assigning/entering IP address
+    1. sometimes recommended in order to reserve the addresses in DHCP pool to prevent other devices from leasing the address
-22. `LDAP` is successor to DAP and works w/ AD for user auth and mngmnt w/in a network
+24. `LDAP` is successor to DAP and works w/ AD for user authentication and management within a network
-23. "`NAT` (Network Address Translation) allows our private local network IPv4 addresses to be translated into a public IP address capable of connecting over the Internet."
+25. `NAT` (Network Address Translation) enables the translation of private local network IPv4 addresses into a public addresses in order for them to connect over the Internet.
-24. `DMZ` (demilitarized zone) sets up separate network that can be accessed from internet, making specific services reachable by external users, but not allowing access to remainder of network (ex. email/web/FTP servers)
+26. `DMZ` (demilitarized zone) sets up separate network that can be accessed from internet, making specific services reachable by external users, but not allowing access to remainder of network (ex. email/web/FTP servers)
-25. `DSL` makes use of phone lines that already exist & are limited by dist. from central office
+27. `DSL` makes use of phone lines that already exist & are limited by dist. from central office
-26. `ISDN`: integrated services digital network supports use of bearer (B) channels for sending data & D chan. for signal/control
+28. `ISDN`: integrated services digital network supports use of bearer (B) channels for sending data & D chan. for signal/control

-- a `repeater` re-sends wireless signal to areas that the access point can't cover.
+- `repeater` re-sends wireless signal to areas that the access point can't cover.
-- A Layer 3 switch is config to participate in routing decisions
+- `Layer 3 switch` is config to participate in routing decisions
   - routing decisions work on Layer 3 of OSI model (network layer)
   - standard switches usually refferred at as Layer 2 devices, working as PnP w/o ability to adjust settings (aka unmanaged switch)
-- A `crimper` is used to crimp a connector (usually last step in making an ethernet cable) to tighten the wiring to right spots in connector so electrical signals pass thru properly.
+- `crimper` is used to crimp a connector (usually last step in making an ethernet cable) to tighten the wiring to right spots in connector so electrical signals pass thru properly.
 - Plug `tone generator` at jack end of cable and wave toner probe around suspected area to find other end of cable

 ### Ethernet, 802.11 wireless standards, ecryption info